Charles Rennie Mackintosh mural

 Exhibitions are still one of the best ways to be seen in your local area and worldwide.
 They get your work in front of the eyes of design critics and bloggers who can promote your work more and celebrate you.
 If you don’t have a large body of work to create your exhibition, find other creatives that you can work with together.

 The Rose motif has become instantly recognizable as one of Mackintosh’s trademarks.
-It’s become one of the symbols that has been used to promote his work.
-It is also the main imagery you’ll find in any Mackintosh Museum gift shop.
+It has also become a symbol used to promote his work and is the main imagery in any Mackintosh Museum gift shop.

 Create your own visual identity that can be transferred across your work.
-In a modern context, this could be referred to as branding.
+In a modern context, this would be referred to as branding.

 One of Mackintosh’s biggest fans was Francis Newbury, the Principle at Glasgow School of Art.
 He encouraged Mackintosh and the Four and as head of GSA, his name carries a lot of clout.